Motivic integration and Milnor fiber: Motivic Milnor fiber

 In contrast, there is only one such reduced cross-section in $\puR$, which is but another way of saying the fact that $\gal(\puR / \R \dpar t)$ is trivial.
 Nevertheless, if $n$ is even then $\gal(\R \dpar{t^{1/n}} / \R \dpar t) \cong \mu_2$, and there are two such reduced cross-sections in $\R \dpar{t^{1/n}}$, determined by the two choices $\pm t^{1/n}$, and if $n$ is odd then there is only one. \end{rem}

-\begin{defn} The category of real varieties with $\mu_2$-actions consists of objects of the form $\bm X = (X, h)$, where $X$ is a real variety and $h$ is a $\mu_2$-action on $X$, and $\mu_2$-equivariant morphisms between such objects.
+\begin{defn} The category of real varieties with $\mu_2$-actions consists of objects of the form $\bm X = (X, h)$, where $X$ is a real variety and $h$ is a $\mu_2$-action on $X$, and $\mu_2$-equivariant morphisms between such objects (the actions and morphisms are all given by regular maps in the sense of \cite{BCR}).

 The Grothendieck ring of this category is denoted by $\ggk^{\flat,\mu_2}\RVar$.
 The ring $\gsv$ is the quotient of $\ggk^{\flat,\mu_2}\RVar$ by the ideal generated by the elements of the form